-Kyle took a low-paying as a Real Estate Analyst for $35,000 per year.
-Sick of the 9-to-5 grind, he turned to stock trading to change his lifestyle.
+Kyle took a low-paying job as a Real Estate Analyst for $35,000 per year.
+Sick of the 9-to-5 grind, he turned to stock trading to turn his life around.
 The first year of trading was rough and decided he needed a mentor to shorten his learning curve.
-Discovering Jason Bond Picks was a critical turning point.
+Discovering Jason Bond Picks was cited as a critical turning point.
 Over the next two years day trading, he made $800,000, enough money to leave his job and trade full-time.
 Once Kyle surpassed $1 million in profits, Jason Bond awarded him a brand new Porsche as a present for becoming his first millionaire student.

 3-Step Biotech Catalyst Swing Trading Strategy

 - The last step is fundamental research to find suitable buy and sell zones based on the risk involved.
 The ultimate aim is finding situations where the risk-to-reward ratio is favourable.
 Strong risk management skills are required as mistakes could destroy your trading account.
-Holding stocks hoping to recover losses is not a good strategy especially in the explosive biotechnology sector.
+Holding stocks hoping to recover losses is not a good strategy especially in the explosive biotech sector.

 Biotech Breakouts vs Jason Bond Picks

 At the bottom of his homepage, there are multiple positive reviews from current subscribers.
 While this looks great, there is no evidence to suggest that these success stories are real.
 If you read the disclaimer, it states the testimonials aren’t audited or verified.
 They could be real but who the hell really knows!
 It’s difficult to find any honest opinions, all of them seem biased.
-On trustpilot.com, out of 89 reviews, 97% of customers rated it five stars.
+On trustpilot.com, out of 456 reviews, 88% of customers rated it five stars.
 I would like to see more honest opinions that weigh the pros and cons.